KJM240 Analytical Chemistry

 KJM120 Inorganic Chemistry, KJM230 Physical Chemistry.

-Approved report from seven laboratory exercises.
-One lab report has individual submission, the other six reports are submitted as group work.
-The individual report can only be improved once if it is not approved at first submission.
-The other six reports can be improved twice.
+Approved report from six laboratory exercises.
+One lab report has individual submission, the other five reports are submitted as group work.
+The reports can only be improved once if they are not approved at first submission.
 All reports must be approved for mandatory activity approval.